Exclusive! I Was Apprehensive About Signing Pailwaan As I Do Not Look Like A Wrestler: Sushant Singh

 Sushant Singh, a popular name in Bollywood and the Hindi TV industry, made his Kannada debut with the eagerly awaited Pailwaan, which arrived in theatres today (September 12, 2019) amidst much fanfare.
 The film, directed by S Krishna, features Sudeep in the titular role and this is its biggest highlight.
 In an EXCLUSIVE interview with FilmiBeat, Sushant opens up about working with 'Deepanna' in the Sandalwood biggie, his future plans and more.

-Tell us about your role in Pailwaan
+Tell us about your role in Pailwaan.

 I play a royal, who is a professional wrestler.
 He is not a bad wrestler per se but cannot digest the fact that somebody can be better than him, which leads to his downfall.